pringyy/OGRE/README.md

 # Installation Guide

-Click here to navigate to the Installation Guide:
+Click here to navigate to the Installation Guide: [INSTALLATION GUIDE](INSTALLATIONGUIDE.md)

 # Introduction